qub3s/bachlorsdegree/README.md

 # bachlorsdegree
-Most of the Code written in my Bachlorsdegree
+Most of the Code written during my Bachlorsdegree